IsraQuirozZ/IsraQuirozZ/README.md

 ![Portada Readme](https://github.com/IsraQuirozZ/IsraQuirozZ/blob/main/portadaReadme.png)
 ---
-I'm a ***Front-End Web Developer*** and I'm currently enrolled in the **Full Stack Web Development** career at *CoderHouse*.
-With over a year of experience in the field, my goal is to take my skills to the next level and continue growing professionally.
-Therefore, I am actively seeking a job opportunity as a
+I'm a ***Front-End Web Developer*** and currently enrolled in the **Full Stack Web Development** career at *CoderHouse*.
+With over a year of experience in the field, I'm actively seeking of roles as a **Front-End Web Developer** or **Junior Full Stack Web Developer**.
+My drive is to continually advance professionally while elevating my skills to new heights through engaging and challenging projects.
-**Front-End Web Developer** or as a
-**Junior Full Stack Web Developer**, where I can gain practical experience, expand my knowledge, and contribute to the development of high-quality, user-friendly websites.

 **Find me at:**\
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/isra_quirozz/)